Lost in the Static

 Content management systems like WordPress rely heavily on plugins.
-While some plugins are great for adding functionality to a site, the open-source nature means that bad plugins can easily be created and circulated.
-Often these fall out of development and become abandoned by their developers, leaving your site vulnerable or broken.
+While some plugins are great for adding functionality to a website, the open-source nature means that bad plugins can easily be created and circulated.
+Often these fall out of development and become abandoned by their developers, leaving your website vulnerable or broken.

-With the constant rise in mobile browsing, demand for instant information and decreased attention spans, website speed is one of the most important aspects of your user experience.
-Static sites have gained popularity due to the performance demands of both users and search engines.
+Between mobile browsing, the demand for instant information and decreased attention spans, website speed is one of the most important aspects of your user experience.
+Static websites have gained popularity due to the performance demands of both users and search engines.
 Modern search engines expect your website to load under three seconds, which can be a tall task for most WordPress websites.

-Removing all the database and server communication typically makes static sites faster.
-And with site speed as one of the top search engine ranking factors, you could be seriously hurting your chances of showing for your top search terms if your site isn’t meeting the performance benchmarks of search engines.
+Removing all the database and server communication typically makes static websites faster.
+And with speed as one of the top search engine ranking factors, you could be seriously hurting your chances of showing for your top search terms if your website isn’t meeting the performance benchmarks of search engines.

 In modern web development, static is simply the way to go.
 Your website is going to be lightweight, secure—and above all—fast!
 In the end, you’ll save money by allocating less time into the website build and removing almost all ongoing maintenance afterward.
 Building a static website will also make your website more stable and future-proof.
 With no underlying software, theme or plugins to rely on, you aren’t vulnerable to changes they make, meaning your investment should last much longer.
 Looking to build a new website soon?
 Interested in seeing the performance gains you could achieve by switching to a static website and a modern architecture?
 Consider these benefits of going static!